 - Frequent infections – if the sickle cells damage an organ like the spleen, which helps the immune system, the patient can become more prone to infection.

-- Vision problems – if the sickle cells block the tiny blood vessels that supply the retina.
+- Vision problems – this can occur if the sickle cells block the tiny blood vessels that supply the retina.

-- Delayed growth – infants and children need oxygen and nutrients carried by red blood cells to grow; the lack of this can slow growth.
+- Delayed growth – infants and children need oxygen and nutrients carried by red blood cells to grow, and the lack of this can slow growth.